Twi1ightSparkle/matrix/secure-backup-to-jottacloud/README.md

 **I take no responsibility if this in any way breaks your stuff or restore does not work.
 Test thoroughly to make sure it works in your environment.**

-Securely backup synapse to Jottacloud.
+Securely backup Synapse to Jottacloud.
 A cheap cloud storage provider with unlimited (upload speed reduced after 5 TB) storage.
 https://www.jottacloud.com/en/
 https://docs.jottacloud.com/en/articles/3271114-reduced-upload-speed